Yanai, Yamaguchi: Demographics

 Per Japanese census data, the population of Yanai in 2020 is 30,799 people.
 Yanai has been conducting censuses since 1920.

 History

 The area of Yanai was part of ancient Suō Province.
 During the Edo Period, the area was part of the holdings of Iwakuni Domain.
 Following the Meiji restoration, the village of Yanai within Kumage District, Yamaguchi was established with the creation of the modern municipalities system on April 1, 1889.
 Yanai as elevated to town status on January 1, 1905.
 On March 31, 1951 Yanai annexed the villages of Hizumi, Shinjo, Yoda, and Iriku and was raised to city status.
-In the mid 1950s, the villages of Heigunto, Atsuki and Ihosho were subsequently annexed.
+In the mid 1950s, the villages of Heigun island, Atsuki and Ihosho were subsequently annexed.
 On February 21, 2005, the town of Ōbatake (from Kuga District) was merged into Yanai.

 Government

 Yanai has a mayor-council form of government with a directly elected mayor and a unicameral city council of 16 members.
 Yanai contributes one member to the Yamaguchi Prefectural Assembly.
 In terms of national politics, the city is part of the Yamaguchi 2nd district of the lower house of the Diet of Japan.